Benjamin Harrison: Civil service reform and pensions

 One of the first appointments Harrison was forced to reverse was that of James S. Clarkson as an assistant postmaster.
 Clarkson, who had expected a full cabinet position, began sabotaging the appointment from the outset, gaining the reputation for "decapitating a fourth class postmaster every three minutes".
-Clarkson himself stated, "I am simply on detail from the Republican Committee ...
+Clarkson himself said, "I am simply on detail from the Republican Committee ...
 I am most anxious to get through this task and leave."
 He resigned in September 1890.

 Tariff

-The tariff levels had been a major political issue since before the Civil War, and they became the most dominant matter of the 1888 election.
-The high tariff rates had created a surplus of money in the Treasury, which led many Democrats (as well as the growing Populist movement) to call for lowering them.
-Most Republicans preferred to maintain the rates, spend the surplus on internal improvements and eliminate some internal taxes.
+Tariff levels had been a major political issue since before the Civil War, and became the most dominant matter of the 1888 election.
+High tariff rates had created a surplus of money in the Treasury, which led many Democrats (as well as the growing Populist movement) to call for lowering them.
+Most Republicans preferred to maintain the rates, spend the surplus on internal improvements, and eliminate some internal taxes.

-Representative William McKinley and Senator Nelson W. Aldrich framed the McKinley Tariff that would raise the tariff even higher, including making some rates intentionally prohibitive.
-At Secretary of State James Blaine's urging, Harrison attempted to make the tariff more acceptable by urging Congress to add reciprocity provisions, which would allow the president to reduce rates when other countries reduced their rates on American exports.
-The tariff was removed from imported raw sugar, and sugar growers in the United States were given a two cent per pound subsidy on their production.
+Representative William McKinley and Senator Nelson W. Aldrich framed the McKinley Tariff, which would raise the tariff even higher, making some rates intentionally prohibitive.
+At Secretary of State Blaine's urging, Harrison attempted to make the tariff more acceptable by urging Congress to add reciprocity provisions, which would allow the president to reduce rates when other countries reduced their rates on American exports.
+The tariff was removed from imported raw sugar, and U.S. sugar growers were given a two cent per pound subsidy on their production.
 Even with the reductions and reciprocity, the McKinley Tariff enacted the highest average rate in American history, and the spending associated with it contributed to the reputation of the Billion-Dollar Congress.